markowork/ReactNativeStarter/README.md

 <Image source={ require('../../assets/images/someName.png') } />
 ```

+Additionally it would be great to use `optipng` on photos (optipng is just a command-line tool.
+Good to optimize PNGs in a lossless way.
+You can install with `brew install optipng` if you use homebrew) since the bundles can get big and every amount helps.

+Move to `assets/images` folder and run `optipng -o7 -strip all on pin_orange@1x.png` where `pin_orange@1x.png` is our image file name.

 * Do not use dynamic strings inside the `require()` call as it is replaced with a hash during compile time and it won't work.
 * The file path is relative.

 See [the documentation](https://facebook.github.io/react-native/docs/images.html) for more information.

+For SVGs we use a component called `SVGImage` and pass SVG content as `svgXmlData` prop.
+Usually we use `Icons` from `Resources` module to store our SVG content.

 ### Exporting module names